hsiao62osu/oso-de-repository/docs/html-css/html-css-module-two.md

 ### Nested Elements

-An HTML element can be contained inside another element (i.e. _nesting_, or “parent-child” relationship); for example, here is a paragraph containing bold text (the closing tags are italicized for clarity):
+An HTML element can be contained inside another element (i.e. _nesting_, or “parent-child” relationship); for example, here is a paragraph containing bold text:

 ```html
 <p><strong>This is a bolder sentence.</strong></p>
 ```

-As another example, here is an arbitrary container with a paragraph inside (the closing tags are italicized for clarity):
+As another example, here is an arbitrary container with a paragraph inside:

 ```html
 <div>